 Dr Sarah Morgan- Principal Investigator

-Shrankhla Pandey- PhD student
+Shrankhla Pandey- PhD student (Cambridge)

 Shrankhla’s research focuses on harnessing the power of speech processing, clinical decision support systems, natural language processing, machine learning methods, health, and wearable technologies.
 She aims to leverage these tools to enhance prevention, remission, and management of mental health conditions such as psychosis, schizophrenia, depression, and anxiety.
-Shrankhla’s PhD is funded by a scholarship from the WD Armstrong Trust Fund and the Accelerate Science programme, and is co-supervised by Dr Graham Murray from the Cambridge Psychiatry Department.
+Shrankhla’s PhD is funded by a scholarship from the WD Armstrong Trust Fund and the Accelerate Science programme.
+She is co-supervised by Prof. Graham Murray and Dr Sarah Morgan.

-Isaac Sebenius- PhD student
+Dr Isaac Sebenius- Medical Student at Harvard University, former PhD student

-Dr Abigail Gee- Academic Clinical Fellow
+Dr Abigail Gee- PhD student at King’s College London, former Academic Clinical Fellow

 Abbie is an Academic Clinical Fellow with broad interests in clinical psychiatry, cognitive neuroscience, neuroimaging and qualitative research to make translational discoveries that improve the lives of patients.

-Rebeca Ianov Vitanov- MPhil student
+Rebeca Ianov Vitanov- PhD student at Cambridge University, former MPhil student

 Rebeca uses network neuroscience approaches to study functional brain connectivity in young people at neurodevelopmental risk, in the CALM dataset.
 She is particularly interested in identifying connectivity markers of psychopathology and understanding how these might relate to learning outcomes.